ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Experiments

-\textbf{Qualitative evaluation with text-to-head method.} In Fig.\ref{fig:text-based comparation}, we show a comparison of our method with the current state-of-the-art text-to-head method Humannorm.
-Since text-to-human head methods can only accept text as input and cannot fully describe in-the-wild face information, the generated head may not match the face in the reference image.
-Therefore, for a fairer comparison, we choose examples of celebrities so that the text-to-head method can accurately generate heads based on the celebrity names.
-For generated geometry, Humannorm tends to generate heads with exaggerated structures, whereas our method generates far more realistic geometries.
-In terms of texture, due to the use of SDS loss to optimize the texture, the heads generated by Humannorm often have over-saturated colors.
+\textbf{Qualitative evaluation with text-to-head method.} In Fig.~\ref{fig:text-based comparation}, we show a comparison of our method with the current SOTA text-to-head method HumanNorm.
+Since text description cannot fully describe in-the-wild face information, we choose examples of celebrities so that the text-to-head method can accurately generate heads based on the celebrity names.
+For generated geometry, HumanNorm tends to generate heads with exaggerated structures, whereas our method generates far more realistic geometries.
+In terms of texture, the heads generated by HumanNorm have over-saturated colors.
 In contrast, our method fully utilizes both the reference image information and the identity information of the person depicted to generate more realistic faces.